Illinois Court Records

 Illinois allows suing parties to serve court documents in three ways:

 Illinois laws do not allow the suing party to serve court papers themselves.
-Rather, they must hire a third-party not involved with, and not affected by the outcome of the case to do so.
+Instead, they must hire a third party not involved with and not affected by the case outcome to do so.
 The server must also be 18 years of age or older.

 Who Can Serve Family Court Papers in Illinois?